wandb/docs/docs/guides/launch/launch-queue-observability.md

 ## External links

 The queue observability dashboard's view is consistent across all queue types, but in many cases, it can be useful to jump directly into the environment-specific monitors.
 To make this easier, you can add links to those consoles right in the queue observability dashboard.

+At the bottom of the page, click `Manage Links` to open a panel.
+Add the full URL of the page you want, then a label.
+Upon saving, a new link will appear under the External Links section, and clicking this link will take you to the external product.